transformationflow/transformationflow.github.io/docs/documentation/functions/remotefunctions.md

 Remote Functions return responses in JSON, which require decoding in BigQuery.
 This process is built into the user-facing functions, with each function returning data in the most relevant structure.

 # Existing Remote Functions
 The following functions are developed and currently in a private beta testing phase, with docs in progress.
-Note that GCS is Google Cloud Storage, which interoperates natively with BigQuery and other Google APIs.
+GCS is Google Cloud Storage, which interoperates natively with BigQuery and other Google APIs.

 - **BigQuery (Text-based Query Reponse) -> Slack Notification**
 - **BigQuery (Text/Icon-based Query Reponse) -> Slack Notification**